dustcraft/medical_images_processing/README.md

 ### 1.DICOM to AVI

 dicom2avi function (which is a matlab program) converts dicom file to avi.
-It needs third party function -natsortfiles function (see http://cn.mathworks.com/matlabcentral/fileexchange/34464-customizable-natural-order-sort ) ,and this function is compiled with matlab 2016a.
+It needs third party function -natsortfiles function (see http://cn.mathworks.com/matlabcentral/fileexchange/34464-customizable-natural-order-sort ) ,and this function is compiled by matlab 2016a.

 ### 2.NIFTI to AVI